wilsil23/CSE464-wdiamon1/README.md

 Author: William Diamond
 Course: CSE 464

+Run commands:
+All tests cases should run and pass by simply opening and building the project and then doing: mvn package

 Overview

 This project refactors the original graph processing system to improve modularity, readability, testability, and maintainability.